ashley-ferreira/ashley-ferreira.github.io/_portfolio/portfolio-1.md

 ## Goal

-This project aims to exploit advances in a sub-field of Machine Learning (ML) called Self-Supervised Learning (SSL), to train a model to produce astrophysically meaningful representations of astronomy observations.
+This project aims to exploit advances in a sub-field of ML called Self-Supervised Learning (SSL), to train a model to produce astrophysically meaningful representations of astronomy observations.

 ## Method